ScrollBearer8/TheScrollArchive/TheScrollArchive/MeaningTheory/MEANING_THEORY_REFLECTION_1.md

 `M = S × A × C`

+Note: M = S × C is the inertial / non-agentive limit case of the general formulation.

 Here this is not presented as a final law, but as a working lens:

 - **S (Structure)** — whether the idea has a spine: a causal model, an ontology, a world-model that can be stressed without collapsing